Skip to content

 It has become so widespread that it is listed as Least Concern on the IUCN Red List.
 The scientific name for this bird was proposed by Hungarian naturalist Imre Frivaldsz - Columba decaocto.

-This beautiful creature typically measures between 33-37 cm from tip to tail feathers, displaying an overall greyish brown plumage; they also have distinctive black half collar around their neck which gives them their common name.
+This beautiful creature typically measures between 33-37 cm from tip to tail feathers, displaying an overall greyish brown plumage; they also have a distinctive black half collar around their neck, which gives them their common name.

-With a vast global population trend increasing steadily each year these birds make great additions to many backyards throughout the world.
+With a vast global population trend increasing steadily yearly, these birds greatly add to many backyards worldwide.

 Scientific classification: